 Describe the transfer of electrons in oxidation–reduction reactions.

-Describe the process of chemical bonding.
+Describe the half-life of radioactive compounds.

 The University of Phoenix reserves the right to modify courses.